ropensci-archive/alm/README.md

 ### Authentication

-You aren't currenlty required to use an API key to access the PLoS ALM API, but soon will need to.
+You aren't currently not required to use an API key to access the PLoS ALM API, but soon will need to.

 Get your PLoS API key [here](http://api.plos.org/)